NixOS/rfcs/rfcs/0000-plan-dynanism.md

 *This is implemented in https://github.com/NixOS/nix/pull/4628.*

-1. Derivation outputs can be valid derivations:
+1. Derivation outputs can be valid derivations.
+   \[If one tries to output a drv file today, they will find Nix doesn't accept the output as such because these small paper cuts.
+   This list item and its children should be thought of as "lifting artificial restrictions".\]

    1. Allow derivation outputs to be content addressed in the same manner as drv files.
       (The little-exposed name for this is "text" content addressing).

-   2. Lift the restriction barring derivations output paths from ending in `.drv` if they are so content-addressed
+   2. Lift the (perhaps not yet documented) restriction barring derivations output paths from ending in `.drv`, but only for derivation outputs that are so content-addressed.
+      \[There are probably other ways to make store paths that end in `.drv` that aren't valid derivations, so we could make the simpler change of lifting this restriction entirely without breaking invariants.
+But I'm fine keeping it for the wrong sorts of derivations as a useful guard rail.\]

 2. Extend the CLI to take advantage of such derivations: